kaustubhbhavsar/intent-classification/README.md

 Question is - how did Ron completed the task here?
 Roughly, he first found the intent of the task, i.e., what needs to be done?
 Here, intent was 'PlayMusic'.
 So, Ron thus started a music app and played the above mentioned song.

-Now, how about automatically finding out the intent of the user?
-How about finding what the user intents to do, and responding likewise at earliest thus keeping the user sticking around the app?
+Extending this concept little further; what if we could automatically find out the intent of the user and responding likewise at earliest thus keeping the user sticking around the app?
 A win-win situation for both the user and the app creator.

 Intent classification is the task of classifying the text into one of the many intents (multiclass-classification).